Grand OPening april 10th, 2026

 Questions

 • We understand many people believe that animals would be best kept out of captivity, and we agree!
-Wild animals who were born and raised in the wild should not be removed and placed into captivity.
+In our opinion wild animals who were born and raised in the wild should not be removed and placed into captivity.
 Often times they don’t adjust well and aren’t provided the quality of life they once knew.

 The other group of animals we work with are rescues.
-We do not know the origins of the majority of our rescues, and it is possible that some of them were taken from the wild at one point (though we have no firm way of knowing this).
+We do not know the origins of the majority of our rescues.
 While some of our rescues come to us in excellent health from excellent conditions, many of them sadly do not.
-From animals left behind in apartments, released into Vermonts cold weather and being lucky to be found, to poor living conditions and care that effect their health.
+From animals left behind in apartments, released into Vermont’s cold weather and being lucky to be found, to poor living conditions and care that effect their health.
 Many of our resuces come in with disabilites, diseases, and other health issues.
 We work closely with our vet to treat and rehabilitate these rescues and then evaluate what the best quality of life we can offer them is.

 • We work with all our new animals extensively before they ever become available to be publicly handled.
 We have a multistep process to evaluate which animals will do well with interactions, the animals that pass through this process then become ambassadors.